HKUST-KnowComp/JWE/README.md

 # JWE
-Joint Embeddings of Chinese Words, Characters, and Fine-grained Subcharacter Components
+Source codes of our EMNLP2017 paper [Joint Embeddings of Chinese Words, Characters, and Fine-grained Subcharacter Components](http://www.cse.ust.hk/~yqsong/papers/2017-EMNLP-ChineseEmbedding.pdf)

 ## Preparation
 You need to prepare a training corpus and the Chinese subcharacter radicals or components.